 Who Owns the Funds in a Custodial Investment Account?

 Think of the custodian as the shepherd watching over a flock of money, making sure it continues to grow until the child is old enough to take over.

 The flock belongs to the minor child.
 But until they reach the age of majority and can stand watch, any changes to the flock need to be approved by the custodian.

 While irrevocable contributions can be made by anyone, including parents, family members, friends, or even the minor child themselves, the account’s assets ultimately belong to only the minor child.

-Therefore, any transactions or withdrawals on a custodial account before the child reaches the age of majority may be made only by the custodian.
-And that money must legally be used for the benefit of the child.
+Therefore, any transactions or withdrawals on a custodial investment account before the child reaches the age of majority may be made only by the custodian.
+That money must also legally be used for the benefit of the child.